The Recycled Water Fill Station is open!

-One gallon of recycled water weighs over 8.345 pounds; 100 gallons weighs 834 pounds.
+One gallon of recycled water weighs over 8.345 pounds and 100 gallons weighs 834 pounds.
 Know your vehicle's load capacity.
 An overloaded vehicle is unsafe, it may damage your vehicle or cause a traffic accident.
-Remember when driving a loaded vehicle, be sure to allow enough stopping distance.
+Remember when driving a loaded vehicle to be sure to allow enough stopping distance.
 It is the sole responsibility of the user to comply with manufacturer maximum load ratings.

 While at the Fill Station

-- please follow the signs and if there is a line turn your engine off and do not block streets or driveways.
+- Follow the signs and if there is a line, please turn your engine off and do not block streets or driveways

 Recycled Water Quality Data

+Recycled water is wastewater that has been purified through multiple treatment processes to a level that meets California Department of Public Health standards.
 Recycled water is strictly monitored to ensure it meets water quality standards set by the State Water Resources Control Board (SWRCB) and the U.S. Environmental Protection Agency (EPA).
-Click here to view Recycled Water Quality Data.